 BSAD 6310.
 FOUNDATIONS OF SCIENTIFIC INQUIRY.
 3 Hours.

 The evolution of the modern corporation is briefly addressed.
 The core topics include the structure of explanation, the structure of scientific laws, theory building, philosophy of science and relativistic/post-relativistic philosophies of science.

-In-depth coverage of selected topics in the design of research and analysis of data; topics include philosophy of science, theory of measurement, complex experimental and quasi-experimental designs.
+In-depth coverage of selected topics in the design of research; topics include philosophy of science, theory of measurement, complex experimental and quasi-experimental designs.

 BSAD 6312.
 REGRESSION.
 3 Hours.